apache/airflow/docs/apache-airflow/concepts/params.rst

 Also, it worthwhile to note that if you have any DAG which uses a mandatory param value, i.e. a ``Param`` object with no default value or ``null`` as an allowed type, that DAG schedule has to be ``None``.
-However, if such ``Param`` has been defined at task level, Airflow has no way to restrict that & the task would mostly be failing at the execution time.
+However, if such ``Param`` has been defined at task level, Airflow has no way to restrict that & the task would be failing at the execution time.

 .. note::
     As of now, for security reasons, one can not use Param objects derived out of custom classes.
 We are